Integrated Principal Components Analysis: Covariance Estimators for iPCA

-Having introduced several different types of penalized iPCA covariance estimators, namely, the additive Frobenius estimator, multiplicative Frobenius estimator, additive $L_1$ covariance estimator, and additive $L_1$ correlation estimator, the question then becomes which estimator to use in which situation.
-We highlight three main areas of consideration---algorithmic considerations, statistical considerations, and practical considerations---to form the basis of this decision, and we discuss each in turn next.
+Having introduced several different types of penalized iPCA covariance estimators, namely, the additive Frobenius estimator, multiplicative Frobenius estimator, additive $L_1$ covariance estimator, and additive $L_1$ correlation estimator, the question for practitioners becomes how to compute these estimators, how to select the penalty parameters, and which estimator to use in which situation.
+We discuss each in turn next.